-Rear Adm.
-Lindsey graduated from the U.S. Naval Academy in 1982 with a Bachelor of Science degree in Mathematics and designated as a naval flight officer in 1983.
+Rear Admiral Bruce Lindsey graduated from the U.S. Naval Academy in 1982 with a Bachelor of Science degree in Mathematics and designated as a naval flight officer in 1983.

 Rear Adm.
 Lindsey holds a Master of Arts degree in National Security and Strategic Studies from the Naval War College in Newport, Rhode Island.
 Additionally, he is a graduate of the Joint Forces Staff College and the Navy’s Nuclear Power Program.
 In 2005, he earned a doctorate in Public Policy from George Mason University in Fairfax, Virginia.

 Rear Adm Lindsey received the 1997 Naval War College President’s Award for Academic Achievement and Community Service, and the 2007 Admiral Jeremy Boorda Award for Outstanding Integration of Analysis and Policy.